 The amount you choose to sacrifice is up to you but keep in mind that salary sacrificing reduces your ordinary earnings, as you’ve nominated to put some of your salary into your super.

-An after-tax or non-concessional superannuation contribution is taken out of your pay check.
-In other words, this kind of contribution comes out of the wages you receive after income tax has been applied.
+An after-tax or non-concessional superannuation contribution is a contribution that comes out of the wages you receive after income tax has been applied.

 After-tax superannuation contributions are not taxed in your superannuation fund and any contributions you make will be paid out tax-free when you access your super in the future.